efezinoidisi/airbnb-clone-project/README.md

 ## Project Goals

-At the end of this program, I will have developed adequate knowledge and skills to implement any type of system.
-I will:
+At the end of this program, You will have developed adequate knowledge and skills to implement any type of system.
+You will:

 - Understand the project scope.
 - Identify key features to be implemented.
 - Adhere to designated timelines and milestones.
 - Utilize the necessary tools and technologies.
-- Fulfill my roles and responsibilities within the project.
+- Fulfill your roles and responsibilities within the project.

 ## Tech Stack